Professor Nazeer Ahmed

 And engage in righteous action,

 And there are Signs within ourselves, in the beauty and perfection of the human body, the sight that enables us to see, the hearing which enables us to hear, the feet that help us walk, the arms that enable us to work, the skin that protects us, the physical heart that beats from cradle to the grave suffusing the body with life, the spiritual heart that opens up to the Light from the heavens and takes man to the very throne of Allah, in the mind that reasons, in the intellect that basks in the Light from the majesty of God’s presence.
+There are more than twenty billion cells in a human body.
+Each cell is a life factory, complete and resplendent by God’s grace, transmitting information through DNA and manufacturing proteins that sustain life.
 Every eye that sees, every limb that walks, every mind that thinks, every heart that beats reveals the mercy and grace of Allah and follows His laws.
 It follows the Shariah.
+Will we not see, ask and learn the Truth?